-The first four radioactive isotopes formed as radon decays are polonium-218, lead-214, bismuth-214 and polonium-214.
+Radon is not chemically reactive with most materials.
+Hence, it will move freely as a gas through the ground.
+The first four radioactive isotopes formed as radium decays are polonium-218, lead-214, bismuth-214 and polonium-214.
 They are commonly referred to as "radon daughters" or "radon progeny."
 These short-lived isotopes are not gases but are chemically active solids.
-They are present in any environment where radon is found and, like radon, cannot be detected by human senses.
+They are present in any environment where radium was once found and, like radon, cannot be detected by human senses.

 The earth is the source of all radon gas in our atmosphere.
-Uranium is a natural part of the earth's crust.
-Therefore, radium and radon are also naturally present (as noted above).
-Since uranium and radium concentrations vary throughout the earth's crust, radon concentrations will also vary.
+Since radium and uranium concentrations vary throughout the earth's crust, radon concentrations will also vary in a geographic area.
 The amount of radon gas that escapes into the atmosphere is dependent on the depth at which it is formed and the permeability of the surrounding earth.
 Radon formed in the top 10 meters of soil and rock provides the largest component of radon entering the atmosphere.
 Because they are metallic particulates, radon daughters formed in the soil will not escape.

-The second most important contributor to atmospheric radon is emanation from groundwater.
-Underground radon is readily carried in groundwater and when this groundwater surfaces, most of the radon is released to the atmosphere.
+The second most important contributor to atmospheric radon is from groundwater.
+Underground radon is carried in groundwater and when this groundwater surfaces most of the radon is released to the atmosphere.